"Asem ato me": Heartbroken wife of Tema crash pilot speaks, clip stirs sadness

 - Naomi Donkor shared a heartfelt tribute to her late husband, Captain Frank Donkor Jr, on social media

-- Frank Donkor Jr tragically passed away in a light aircraft crash at the Oninku Park in Tema, leaving behind a grieving family
+- Frank and his brother Elijah died in a light aircraft crash at Oninku Park in Tema, leaving the family grieving

-- Funeral arrangements announced for Frank and Elijah Donkor, set for March 28, 2026, at the State House in Accra
+- Funeral arrangements for Frank and Elijah Donkor take place on March 28, 2026, at the State House in Accra

-Naomi Donkor, the wife of Frank Donkor Jr, the pilot in the light aircraft which recently crashed in Tema, has broken her silence on the sad news.
+The wife of Frank Donkor Jr, the pilot in the light aircraft which crashed in Tema on March 16, 2026, has broken her silence on the sad news.

-In a post on social media, Naomi Donkor has expressed her unflinching love for her late husband.
+In a post that has sparked a fresh wave of emotions on social media, Naomi Donkor expressed unflinching love for her late husband.

 According to the Ghana Civil Aviation Authority (GCAA), the light aircraft, designated 9G-ADV, was flying from Ho to Accra.